gxc1998github/T-dance-classifier/README.md

 We began by gathering a variety of dancing videos that fell both inside and outside of the 16 categories of dance that are included in our training dataset.
 Using the pytube library, we downloaded Youtube videos as mp4 files with the desired resolution and frame rate.
 We decided on resolution of 1920x1080, which matched the aspect ratio and quality of the images in the training dataset, which would make it easier to run our model on them.

-We also used the OpenCV library was then to split the newly downloaded video into indivual .png files, thus forming our testing set.
+We also used the OpenCV library was then to split the newly downloaded video into indivual jpg files, thus forming our testing set.
 We wanted to explore different ways of selecting the frames to use for the dataset in order to best split a video into its individual movements.
-We considered selecting every frame or every n-th frame of the video, in addition to selecting frames of the video based on how different they were from the previously selected frame.
-The reasoning behind the last choice was that the frames for a single dance movement would all be relatively similar to each other, so we could determine when the video showed a different move by looking for frames that were above a certain threshold in terms of difference.
+We ended up splitting the video by frame (keep every 40th frame)

 ---

-## Technique
+## Techniques

 ---

 ## Additional Info
+A lot of the time on this project was spent figuring out how to minimize runtime while maximizing accuracy.
+Ideally, we would train and test our model on the full dataset with relatively high-resolution images; however, due to our technical limitations, we decided to sacrifice accuracy in order to finish the project on time.

 ---